-Of the former two, he would say that one should be avoided at all costs, while the other should be savored at any price—for the good Lord may come a-knockin’ only once.
+Of the former two, he would say that one should be avoided at all costs, while the other should be embraced at any time—for the good Lord may come a-knockin’ only once.
 Of the last, however, he would often point out that a good book is always close at hand, will never lead you astray, and can help you to see things more clearly.

-As it turned out, I later learned that my father was largely influenced by a man named Edward F. Garesché.
+As it turned out, my father was largely influenced by a man named Edward F. Garesché.
 A prolific writer of books and pamphlets, Garesché (1876-1960) was a Jesuit priest.
 He was known for his work in medical missions and for his founding of the International Catholic Guild of Nurses.
-But to William Sinclair, Garesché was simply a straight-shooter who lived what he taught.
+But to William Sinclair, my father, Garesché was simply a straight-shooter who lived what he taught.
 And in particular, he taught that success and happiness were dependent upon noble living.

 But just what is noble living?

 According to the author, “…it is the leading of a virtuous and upright life, the performance of one’s duties to God and man, the making the most of every opportunity for service…” For my father, however, it simply boiled down to this: doing the right thing all the time for the right reason.

 My dad was a railroad worker by trade.
 He never made much money, and he never owned much in this life.
 Yet, he was one of the happiest individuals that I’ve ever known.
 He never complained, he shared everything he had, and he lived every moment by faith.
 I guess you might say he lived nobly and well.